timotejroiko/fast-zlib/README.md

 inflate.process(chunk3).toString(); // "123456789"
 ```

-Decompression must be done in exactly the same order as compression because each chunk sequentially complements the previous and the next.
-Attempting to decode a chunk out of order will throw an error and reset the decompressor so it has to either restart from the beginning or you will have to destroy both and create a new pair.
+Decompression must be done in exactly the same order as compression because chunks sequentially complement each other.
+Attempting to decode a chunk out of order may throw an error and reset the decompressor so it has to either restart from the beginning or you will have to destroy both and create a new pair.

 ```js
 let chunk1 = deflate.process(data);